gilbertkho/gilbertkho/README.md

 - 👋 Hi, I’m gilbert!
 - 👀 I’m interested in web and front-end development
-- 🌱 I’m still learning, and keep learning to develop my skill
+- 🌱 I’m still learning and trying to be better eachday
 - 📫 Send me a Hi, at gilbertkho17@gmail.com

-check out my portofolio here:
+check out one of my portofolio here: https://gilbertkho.github.io/CafeWeb/
-https://gilbertkho.github.io/CafeWeb/
 <!---
 gilbertkho/gilbertkho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.